distrlct1/ac_malaysian_plate/README.md

 Made by distrlct1.
 Old project, just dropping it out there now.
 Use it, mod it, break it — I ain’t maintaining it but y’all go crazy 🤙

-💾 Download
-Upload your .zip files (one for each version) under GitHub Releases:
-Malaysia - Plates UK.zip
-Malaysia - Plates EU.zip